-As noted above, the Hudson Tunnel Project would be constructed following Project-specific sustainable design criteria, many of which would also contribute to reducing GHG emissions from operations.
+The Project Sponsor will require that construction for the Preferred Alternative follow Projectspecific sustainable design criteria, many of which would also contribute to reducing GHG emissions from operations.
 Contract documents will define and require specific measurable sustainable design performance targets to be implemented.
-The following measures to avoid, minimize, and mitigate GHG emissions will be included in the Preferred Alternative in order to reduce GHG emissions associated with operation of the new tunnel and the rehabilitated North River Tunnel:
+The Project Sponsor will incorporate the following measures to avoid, minimize, and mitigate GHG emissions in order to reduce GHG emissions associated with operation of the new tunnel and the rehabilitated North River Tunnel; the lead Federal agency will be responsible for ensuring that the Project Sponsor implements these measures, which will be identified in the ROD:

-• Contracts will require Energy Star labeled products and appliances (e.g., mechanical systems) where applicable, National Electrical Manufacturers Association (NEMA) premium efficiency motors for fans and pumps, and variable speed drives for fans, pumps, and motors;
+- Contracts will require Energy Star labeled products and appliances (e.g., mechanical systems) where applicable, National Electrical Manufacturers Association (NEMA) premium efficiency motors for fans and pumps, and variable speed drives for fans, pumps, and motors; - Contracts will require energy efficient lamps and fixtures for programmatic spaces, and LED lighting for all components where practicable;